janis-commerce/database-dispatcher/README.md

 const myDBConnection = dispatcher.getDatabase('core'); // A new DBDriver instance is returned.

-let fields = myDBConnection.getFields(model); // should connect to db driver and return the fields...
+let fields = myDBConnection.get(model, { item: 'sarasa' }); // should connect to db driver and return the items...

 dispatcher.clearCaches(); // cached connections and configs cleared.
 ```